-Are you looking for a one-pot easy recipe that keeps you full for longer and is ideal for weight loss too?
+Are you looking for a nutritious one-pot dish recipe that keeps you full for longer?
 This Dal Daliya is my family recipe and is a total comfort meal that gathers quickly and is perfect for all age groups.
+Made in Desi Ghee, this savory and simple recipe of Green Moong Dal Daliya is a versatile and nutritious dish that can be served as a lunch or dinner.

 Daliya or broken wheat is a popular Indian grain that can be used to make savory or sweet porridge.
-This is the easy recipe of Dal Daliya made with Moong Khichdi dal (Moong Split green lentil).
-Sometimes I also use yellow moong Dal to make Daliya porridge, though I find Moong Green dal better with it.
+This is the easy recipe for Dal Daliya made with Moong Khichdi dal (Moong Split green lentil).
+Sometimes I also use yellow moong Dal to make Daliya porridge, though I find Moong Green Dal better with it.

 Jump to: